 - You can use iTransor Lite to check your iTunes backup without restoring it to your device.

 How to Transfer Text Messages and iMessages from iPhone to Computer

 You can easily transfer your text messages and iMessages from your iPhone to your computer by following these steps:

 Step 1.
 Choose Data You Need to Back Up

-Download D-Port from the iMyFone official website and install it on your computer.
+Download iTransor Lite (We have renamed D-Port to iTransor Lite) from the iMyFone official website and install it on your computer.
 Click "Export from iOS Device" and click "Start" to select the files that you want to transfer.
 Here you can check Message and it will includes text messages and iMessages, then click "Next."